 - If you’re buying a new vacuum truck, you need to check for the warranty terms and support available.
-Also, it is important to get the proper paper work done.
+Fill out important paper work before hand.

-- If buying used vacuum trucks, check all the service records, logs for any major repairs, and examine them thoroughly before you purchase them.
+- If buying used vacuum trucks, check all the service records, and examine them thoroughly before you purchase them.
 If they aren’t available, immediately rule out buying the vehicle.

 - Once you’ve identified the equipment that meets your requirement, inspect it yourself, or hire a mechanic who can inspect the machine, before accepting delivery.

-- Make sure that you or a trusted mechanic physically operates the machine, making sure that each component is in working condition.
+- Make sure that you or a trusted mechanic physically operates the machine, ensuring that each component is in working condition.
 Also, evaluate the chassis, check if there is rust or damage.